hazelcast/hazelcast-reference-manual/src/NearCache.md

 - `local-update-policy`: Specifies the update policy of the local Near Cache.
 Is just available on JCache clients.
 Available values are as follows:
    - `INVALIDATE`: Does not update the local Near Cache.
 Will invalidate the local Near Cache eventually (default value).
    - `CACHE`: Updates the local Near Cache immediately after the put operation completes.
+- `preloader`: Specifies if the Near Cache should store and pre-load its keys for a faster re-population after a Hazelcast client restart.
+Is just available on IMap and JCache clients.
+It has the following attributes:
+  - `enabled`: Specifies whether the preloader for this Near Cache is enabled or not, `true` or `false`.
+  - `file-name`: Specifies the file name for the preloader of this Near Cache.
+  - `store-initial-delay-seconds`: Specifies the delay in seconds until the keys of this Near Cache are stored for the first time.
+Its default value is `600`.
+  - `store-interval-seconds`: Specifies the interval in seconds in which the keys of this Near Cache are stored.
+Its default value is `600`.

 ### Near Cache Configuration Examples